papr8ka/-lwjgl-basics-wiki/Display.md

 glViewport(0, 0, Display.getWidth(), Display.getHeight());
 ```

 Next, we can disable depth testing since most 2D games will not require this.
-A bit of info here: the depth buffer is used in 3D scenes to ensure that distant objects are rendered *behind* closer objects.
+A bit of info here: the depth buffer is used in 3D scenes to ensure that distant objects render correctly, and do not overlap with closer objects.

 In 2D games, we determine which sprites overlap others based on their *draw order*.
 Some advanced games may make use of the depth buffer for hardware-accelerated depth sorting, but we don't need to worry about that for now.

 ```java